-Before we go any further, let’s turn our attention to the subject of saving.
-Or, in other words, the financial basis behind saving.
+Before we go any further, let’s turn our attention to the subject of saving: The financial basis called "nest egg" or "rainy day fund".
 How should you best go about it and how much should you reasonably look to set aside?
 Find out here.

 When addressing new subjects for the first time, it makes sense to define the basic principles.
 And financial matters are no different.
 Anyone who’s looking to invest some money, or to provide for their future in any other way, needs money that they can spare at the end of each month or that they won’t need just in case their car breaks down or the fridge stops working.
 And sadly, we all know that these kinds of situations crop up all too frequently.
 In the worst-case scenario, you can then end up not having enough money to make ends meet.
 Having to resort to your portfolio to make up the shortfall is almost as bad.
 It’s usually a bad idea to draw on funds before their redemption date – but we’ll come back to this another time.

 So, there’s really no alternative: unless you’re banking on winning the lottery or suddenly inheriting a nice little nest egg – which would also have to happen at exactly the right time, of course – you have to build up reserves of your own.
 And by that we mean savings.

 Okay, so I’m ready to start saving.
 What’s the best way to go about it?
 Before you embark on saving for a rainy day, you need to take a step back and look at the big picture.
 Are you still paying off loans, or making payments for purchases like furniture or gadgets?
 And what about any overdrafts you might have?
 It really is key to have a clear picture of all this in your mind.
 The first thing you need to consider is what lies within the realms of possibility.
 Then there’s the fact that you definitely don’t want to tie yourself down to paying overdraft interest longer than absolutely necessary.